-I understand that it is my responsibility to read and abide by this agreement, even if I do not agree with it.
-If I have any questions about the VCCS Information Technology Acceptable Use Agreement, I understand that I need to contact the college Information Security Officer or appropriate college official.
+- I understand that it is my responsibility to read and abide by this agreement, even if I do not agree with all the terms and conditions indicated herein.
+If I have any questions about the VCCS Information Technology Student/Patron Acceptable Use Agreement, it is my responsibility to contact the college Information Security Officer or appropriate college official for clarification. - By acknowledging this agreement, I hereby certify that I understand the preceding terms and provisions and that I accept the responsibility of adhering to the same.
+I further acknowledge that should I violate this agreement, I will be subject to disciplinary action.